Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 {{site.data.alerts.end}}

 {{site.data.alerts.note}}
-Please ask questions if any of this explanation didn't make sense—-we are happy to explain in person.
+PLEASE ASK QUESTIONS if any of this explanation didn't make sense—-we are happy to explain in person.
 {{site.data.alerts.end}}

 ### Exercise 3.4.1:

 - Write a short program, like the one from the example, in which the user enters the number of miles they drive to work.
-Tell the user if you think that they live "near," "far," or "very far" from their workplace using if statements.
+Tell the user if you think that they live "near," "far," or "very far" from their workplace using `if` statements.

 {{+}}Tutorial 3.4.1, 3_4_1{{+}}

 ## Nested if-statements

-You can also nest if-statements inside each other to handle more complex scenarios.
+You can also put `if` statements inside each other to handle more complex scenarios.
 Here is an example:

 {{site.data.alerts.callout_code_div}}
 ```